All Categories

-Jade Adams is stylish, hilarious, and frankly, we’d like to be her new best friend.
+Jade Adams is the stylish, hilarious owner of Oglewood Avenue – and frankly, we’d like to be her new best friend.
 (It’s not weird, okay?
 Don’t make it weird.)

 Besides, considering the way she takes care of her plants, she’d be a good best friend to have.